Are LLMs Smarter Than Chimpanzees? An Evaluation on Perspective Taking and Knowledge State Estimation: Tasks of Implausible Knowledge

 We define implausible knowledge as knowledge that an individual's physical location, social status, or personal experience does not plausibly grant them.
 For instance, if a story character knows a stranger's name at first glance, we would consider it implausible\footnote{Unless, of course, the story already established that the character has magic or some mind-reading device.}.
 Other examples include knowledge of private thoughts of others, or knowledge about events that happened in a far away location, in the character's absence, or in the future.

 We design two tasks to evaluate LLMs' understanding of knowledge.
-The IKD task (Sec \ref{sec:task1}) focuses on the detection of actions that depend on implausible knowledge \emph{ex post}, whereas the KNP task (Sec \ref{sec:task2}) focuses on the prediction of next actions \emph{ex ante}.
+The KNP task (Sec \ref{sec:task1}) focuses on the prediction of next actions \emph{ex ante}, whereas the IKD task (Sec \ref{sec:task2}) focuses on the detection of actions that depend on implausible knowledge \emph{ex post}.
 As such, these two tasks test two complementary aspects of the understanding of implausible knowledge.